-It is also widely recognized BRICS nations have a highly-mixed record of digital authoritarianism and very heterogeneous use of cyber capabilities to assert sovereignty through offensive or defensive actions.
-While Russia's RuNet goes to the far extreme of "digital isolation" (Sherman, 2021), the Chinese state is known to operate extensive domestic surveillance programs and is frequently cited as a likely originator of many cyberattacks on external targets (Arsène, 2016).
+It is also widely recognized BRICS nations have a highly-mixed record of digital authoritarianism and very heterogeneous use of offensive or defensive cyber capabilities to assert sovereignty.
+While Russia's RuNet goes to the far extreme of "digital isolation"

+(Sherman, 2021), the Chinese state is known to operate extensive domestic surveillance programs and is frequently cited as a likely originator of many cyberattacks on external targets (Arsène, 2016).
+Paradoxically, state's political priority mandating firms to maintain backdoors for government access to data for public security also weakens and compromises the development of robust commercial encryptions and data security (Laskai & Segal, 2021).
 New democracies like Brazil and India have also experienced notable regress in civil liberties and restrictions of digital rights under Bolsonaro's and Modi's governments (See Thumfart's chapter in this volume).
 South Africa's securitization discourse is similarly worrying for legitimizing state surveillance reminiscent of the apartheid police state (Kuehn, 2018).
 Far from being an immaculate source of inspiration and emulation, BRICS digital initiatives for online safety and cybersecurity can often seem as pretexts for surveillance and censorship.

 Yet the tendency to lump BRICS nations into an authoritarian camp under a "democracy vs. authoritarianism" new Cold War framework is far too simplistic and conflict-prone by assuming Western countries are immune from surveillance or censorship.
 Rather, BRICS states' surveillance and censorship practices need to be held in juxtaposition to the grouping's legitimate anti-imperialist, anti-colonial desires, analyzed situationally.
 Dependence on foreign, especially U.S., digital technologies, platforms, and services can create and has created conditions of digital neo-colonialism that combines surveillance capitalism (Zuboff, 2019) and data colonialism (Couldry & Mejias, 2019).
 The "free" addictive services offered by dominant U.S. platforms are extractive instruments of data mining in building a new form of indentured labor that perpetuates economic and digital dependence (Avila Pinto, 2018).
-Overtime, "the BRICS grouping is increasingly aware of the economic opportunities brought by digital technology but also that "free" digital services provided by foreign corporations are not free.
+Overtime, "the BRICS grouping is increasingly aware of the economic opportunities brought by digital technology but also that 'free' digital services provided by foreign corporations are not free.
 They are paid with one of the most precious national assets-i.e. data-and, ultimately, with national sovereignty" (Belli, 2021b, p.282).
 Such complex dynamics would not have been captured by an all-encompassing, categorical "democracy vs. authoritarianism" Cold War framework in the digital field.